kashuckiy/str_extension/readme.md

 ## Usage

-To use the STR Extension, simply click on the extension icon in the browser toolbar.
-From there, users can choose to take insert description template or inserta latst description which has be saved
+To use the STR extension, simply click on the extension's icon in the browser toolbar.
+From there, users can choose to either insert a description template (if not inserted, first activate the description field by clicking on it and then select the template) or insert the last description that was saved.

+#### !IMPORTANT
+    Text tracking only works after the user selects a template from the popup

 ## Conclusion